carpentries-incubator/managing-computational-projects/_episodes/02-motivation.md

 Data and code reusability is not only a mark of research transparency and robustness, it also means you can reuse your own code and data.
 It also means you can reuse code and data produced by other researchers.

-The snow ball effect may be huge, and the objective of this course is to allow you to do **better science in less time** ( https://www.nature.com/articles/s41559-017-0160:)
+The snow ball effect may be huge, and the objective of this course is to allow you to do **better science in less time**

 > ## Invest in data science
 >As an example it was estimated that research data management  takes about 5% of your time, on the other hand, time lost due to poor data management is estimated to be 15%.
+> See reference: *Lowndes, J. S. S., Best, B. D., Scarborough, C., Afflerbach, J. C., Frazier, M. R., O’Hara, C. C., Halpern, B. S. (2017).
+Our path to better science in less time using open data science tools.
+Nature Ecology & Evolution, 1(0160), 1–7. doi: 10.1038/s41559-017-0160*
+>
 {: .callout}

 ### Team and community building